-This narrow gorge is well suited to both beginners and more advanced climbers alike and can be found not far from Clapham, Yorkshire.
+This narrow gorge is well suited to both beginners and more advanced climbers alike.
+It can be found not far from Clapham, Yorkshire.

-The south side is home to a number of harder routes with difficult traverses and overhangs, while on the north side, you can find easier, less technical climbs.
+The south side is home to many harder routes with difficult traverses and overhangs.
+While on the north side, you can find easier, less technical climbs.

 The best time to visit is from late spring to early autumn, as the gorge tends to get very slippery and cold during the winter.
-For some possible routes, check out Rockfax here.
+For some possible routes, check out Rockfax.

 This popular quarry, otherwise known as Furness Quarry, is located not far from the village of Eyam in Derbyshire.

-It holds some of the best climbing available in the Peak District and is excellently suited to beginners and mid-level climbers, although experts may find the routes a bit too easy.
+It holds some of the best rock climbing locations available in the Peak District.
+It is excellently suited to beginners and mid-level climbers, although experts may find the routes a bit too easy.
 Many of the climbs are well bolted and some of the most popular routes are on the Main Wall.